-Are there any present signs of a new populist democratic movement, akin to the labor and civil rights movements of the last century, in which the practice of community cultural development can be an actor?
-One can be sure that resistance to such a movement by those relatively few currently holding inordinate amounts of power will be swift, unilateral, and, if necessary, brutal.
-Those in power will be counting on unwitting allies-those who can be riled up by the red herring of some enemy out to destroy them, and those within progressive ranks who can be co-opted by being told that it is about them as exceptional individuals rather than about collective struggle.
-As Kentucky writer and farmer Wendell Berry has observed, "... individual genius of the modern kind never has courage equal to its essential loneliness, and so it commits itself passionately to clichés of individualism and a uniformity of innovation, ignorant of what precedes it, destructive of what it ignores" (Berry, 1987: 45).
+Are there any present signs of a new populist democratic movement, akin to the labor and civil rights movements of the last century, in which the practice of CCD can be an actor?
+One can be sure that resistance to such a movement by those relatively few currently holding inordinate amounts of political and economic power will be swift, unilateral, and, if necessary, brutal.
+Those in power will be counting on unwitting allies-those who can be riled up by the red herring of some enemy out to destroy them and those within progressive ranks who can be co-opted by being told that it is about them as exceptional individuals rather than about collective struggle.
+As the Kentucky writer and farmer Wendell Berry has observed, "... individual genius of the modern kind never has courage equal to its essential loneliness, and so it commits itself passionately to clichés of individualism and a uniformity of innovation, ignorant of what precedes it, destructive of what it ignores" (Berry, 1987, p.
+45).

-We know that even movements originating from good intentions can become problematic as unintended consequences mount, and that power-even when used with the best of intentions-corrupts.
-The antidote to such occurring or to co-option by those in power is vigorous critical discourse in which citizens agree to build and sharpen each other's perspectives, even as they hold each other accountable for their collective decisions.

-Presently, this iterative discourse is almost non-existent in the nonprofit arts sector and in communities across the United States, so plenty continues to go wrong.
-But struggle is an alternative to despair, and cultural development can energize communities, making them more conscious of their capacity to transform themselves on the basis of their own people.
+We know that even movements originating from good intentions can become problematic as unintended consequences mount, and that power-even when used with the best of intentions-can corrupt.
+The antidote to such occurring or to co-option by those in power is vigorous critical discourse in which citizens agree to build and sharpen one another's perspectives, even as they hold one another accountable for their collective decisions.
+Presently, this iterative discourse is almost nonexistent in the nonprofit arts sector and in communities across the United States, so plenty continues to go wrong.
+Struggle, however, is an alternative to despair, and cultural development can energize communities, making them more conscious of their capacity to transform themselves on the basis of their own people.